 ‘Managed Services’ is the latest jargon floating around the Information Technology (IT) domain.
 A person working in the IT domain must be coming across this term frequently.

 While searching for an answer to ‘how much managed services cost,’ you would come across various types of services offered and pricing models for the same.
 It can be an exhausting, confusing, and frustrating process.
-By the end of this article, you will be able to fathom nearly all the contributing cost factors, as well as understand the pricing models of Managed IT services.
+By the end of this article, you will be able to fathom nearly all the contributing cost factors, as well as understand the pricing models of managed it services DC.

 Before we look at how much ‘Managed IT Services’ cost, we need to understand what is meant by the term ‘Managed Services’ precisely.